 - Heating capacity can decrease in colder climates

 4. Best electric tankless water heater: Rheem RTEX-24

 Rheem electric water heaters are well-known for their durability, efficiency, and high capacity.
 Case in point: The RTEX-24 can produce up to 6 GPM, adequate for a household of up to four.
-For around $500, it can easily supply big appliances (like a dishwasher) and still have heating power left for a shower or several smaller fixtures around a house.
+For around $600, it can easily supply big appliances (like a dishwasher) and still have heating power left for a shower or several smaller fixtures around a house.

 This unit achieves peak energy efficiency by self-modulating the power output.
 It detects the water flow requirements of running faucets and adjusts the power output to use only what’s needed at that moment.

-5. Best point-of-use heater: Bosch Tronic 3000
+5. Best point-of-use water heater: Bosch Tronic 3000 Water Heater

-Gas or electric tankless water heaters are usually installed in the basement or utilities room, and they supply hot water to all faucets and appliances around a home.
+Gas or electric tankless water heaters are usually installed in the basement or utility room, and they supply hot water to all faucets and appliances around a home.
 On the other hand, a point-of-use water heater is installed at a specific water source, such as a shower or sink, and only heats the water at that location.

 This may seem unnecessary if you already have a central water-heating system.
 But sometimes heated water takes up to 10 seconds or more to reach all parts of the house.
 This delay can waste water in the long run, and this is where point-of-use heaters come into play.

 The Bosch Tronic 3000 can be installed under a sink, inside a cabinet, or in any other concealed location (as long as its supply line reaches its target faucet).
 The unit will provide up to four gallons of hot water at that fixture until hot water from the main heater arrives.
 This cuts down on long waits and reduces the amount of water that's wasted.
 I would install this in showers far from the main heater so I don't have to wait for the water to heat up.
 Some may use it in outdoor bathrooms or sheds.